BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[One shows strength, one shows protection, one shows perfect clarity\]

-ANCIENT NOAIDI: \*Which quality of winter speaks most to your heart?
+ANCIENT THAUM: \*Which quality of winter speaks most to your heart?
 Look deeply.\*

 \[Player selects one crystal - character-defining choice\]

 \[The chosen crystal expands, enveloping player in its quality\]

-ANCIENT NOAIDI: \*You understand the gift of winter\'s stillness.\*
+ANCIENT THAUM: \*You understand the gift of winter\'s stillness.\*

 \[The crystal transforms into an intricate ice chime that somehow doesn\'t melt\]

-ANCIENT NOAIDI: \*This will remind you of winter\'s first lesson.
+ANCIENT THAUM: \*This will remind you of winter\'s first lesson.
 It will bring clarity to your dwelling.\*

 \[Frost approaches, touching forehead to player\'s hand\]